Rupasri-87/DrawShapes/README.md

 To build the executable Jar, run the following maven command in the project root directory:
 $ mvn clean package

-It will create a jar CanvasProject.jar in <project root>/target directory.
+It will create a jar Canvas.jar in <project root>/target directory.

 __Run__
 To run the program: